 2. Time of Year

-In Maui, the weather doesn’t affect time of year much (depending on location.)
-Time of year WILL affect your guest list and your cost, however.
-Off season (mid September to the end of November, and February to May) can be much less expensive for you and your guests.
+Though the weather is pretty consistent year-round, time of year WILL affect your guest list and your cost, however.
+Off-season (mid-September to the end of November, and February to May) can be much less expensive for you and your guests.
 Also, if you choose a time other than summer or a holiday, it will be harder for guests with children to come.

 4. Wedding Planners

 Hiring a wedding planner can be an easy solution to solving your most basic and time-consuming wedding worries.
 From valuable license information to finding the right minister and wedding location, choosing a trusted wedding planner may be in your best interest, both for your wallet and sanity.

 Simple Maui Wedding provides an ample variety of convenient wedding packages and ceremony options, and have a great track record of more than 25 years of experience in the wedding industry on Maui alone.
 For more information, contact them at (808) 873-0789 or email them directly at firstname.lastname@example.org

 Without a doubt, choosing the right photographer is crucial.
 Here are a few characteristics you need to look for in your Maui Wedding Photographer:

 • Talent and Style – You have to like their photos.
 This is #1 on the list.
 Make sure to see a lot of their example work.
 Make sure they’ve shot a bunch of weddings.

 • Professionalism – You want them to show up on time and do their job.
 You can get a good feel for this when you’re booking them.
 If they seem disorganized at all, be wary.